e-marshall/tutorials/_sources/background/context_motivation.md

 -- {cite}`abernathey_2021_cloud`
 ```

-### *II.
-Increasingly large, cloud-optimized data means new tools and approaches for data management*
+### *Increasingly large, cloud-optimized data means new tools and approaches for data management*

 The increase in publicly available earth observation data has transformed scientific workflows across a range of fields, prompting analysts to gain new skills in order to work with larger volumes of data in new formats and locations, and to use distributed cloud-computational resources in their analysis ({cite:t}`abernathey_2021_cloud,gentemann_2021_science,mathieu_2017_esas,ramachandran_2021_open,Sudmanns_2020_big,wagemann_2021_user`).